yasiryagi/helpdesk/roles/council-members/README.md

 If a Working Group is not performing adequately, the first course of action may simply be to give an informal warning to the Lead in question.

 The main way of dealing with Leads is through the [proposal system](#proposals).
 Unfortunately, there are currently limited ways of dealing with the Curator Lead.
-For the Storage Lead, there are more options, but only one that is not punishing:
+For the Storage Lead, there are more options, but only one that is not a punishment:
 **Content Curator Lead**
-- reduce the groups mint
+- reduce the group's mint
 - fire the lead
 **Storage Provider Lead**
-- reduce the groups mint
+- reduce the group's mint
-- slash all or parts of the Leads stake (without firing them)
+- slash all or parts of the Lead's stake (without firing them)
 - fire the Lead (without slashing them)
-- fire and slash all or parts of the Leads stake
+- fire and slash all or parts of the Lead's stake
 - decrease the stake of a Lead (in case the exchange rate has made the stake bigger than "justifiable")

 ### Managing Community Bounties